gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 	Download the archive and then simply extract the contents into your game folder (:material-folder:==GTAIV==, not :material-folder:==Grand Theft Auto IV==).
 After installation, go through [additional setup](additional-setup.md).
 	!!! warning
 		The archive must be installed on top of a clean, unmodded [:material-steam:Steam](https://store.steampowered.com/app/12210/) or [Rockstar Games Launcher](https://store.rockstargames.com/game/buy-grand-theft-auto-iv) Complete Edition installation.

+		If using Linux, add `WINEDLLOVERRIDES="dinput8=n,b" %command%` to launch options.

 		Other installation methods are not supported.